Chromatic aberrations of geometric Satake over the regular locus: Loop rotation equivariance

 Indeed, since $yx = x(qy)$, we have $yx^n = x^n (q^n y)$, and hence

 where $F(z,w) = z + w + zw$ is the multiplicative formal group law; since $t = q-1$ in this case, we have $x^n \mapsto (q^n-1) x^n \epsilon$.
-The complex $C^\bull$ is a $(q-1)$-rescaling of the $q$-de Rham complex of $\GG_m$ from \cite{scholze-q-def}. \end{example} \begin{remark} The complex of \cref{endomorphism F-de Rham} is not quite the $F$-de Rham complex of \cite[Definition 4.3.6]{generalized-n-series}; rather, if $\eta_t$ denotes the d\'ecalage functor of \cite{berthelot-ogus} with respect to the ideal $(t)\subseteq R\pw{t}$, the $F$-de Rham complex is given by the d\'ecalage $\eta_t C^\bull$.
-In particular, the complex of \cref{endomorphism F-de Rham} is isomorphic to the $F$-de Rham complex after inverting $t$.
-One can modify the algebra $\cd_{\ld{T}}^{\GG_0}$ of \cref{def: G-diff ops} (by performing a noncommutative analogue of an affine blowup/deformation to the normal cone\footnote{For instance, in the case of \cref{ordinary quantized diffop}, this procedure simply adjoins the fraction $\frac{y}{\hbar}$; in the case of \cref{q quantized diffop}, this procedure simply adjoins the fraction $\frac{y-1}{q-1}$.}) such that the relative tensor product as in \cref{endomorphism F-de Rham} is the $F$-de Rham complex itself.
-Since it is not needed for this article, we will not describe this modification here. \end{remark} \begin{remark} \cref{endomorphism F-de Rham} says that $\hat{\cd}_{\ld{T}}^{\GG_0}$ is Koszul dual to the complex $C^\bull$.
-Forthcoming work of Arpon Raksit shows that the d\'ecalage $\eta_t C^\bull$ can be recovered from the ``even filtration'' (in the sense of \cite{even-filtr}) on the periodic cyclic homology $\HP(\tau_{\geq 0} A[x^{\pm 1}]/\tau_{\geq 0} A)$.
+The complex $C^\bull$ is a $(q-1)$-rescaling of the $q$-de Rham complex of $\GG_m$ from \cite{scholze-q-def}. \end{example} \begin{remark} The complex of \cref{prop: endomorphism F-de Rham} is not quite the $F$-de Rham complex of \cite[Definition 4.3.6]{generalized-n-series}; rather, if $\eta_t$ denotes the d\'ecalage functor of \cite{berthelot-ogus} with respect to the ideal $(t)\subseteq A\pw{t}$, the $F$-de Rham complex is given by the d\'ecalage $\eta_t C^\bull$.
+In particular, the complex of \cref{prop: endomorphism F-de Rham} is isomorphic to the $F$-de Rham complex after inverting $t$.
+One can modify the algebra $\cd_{\ld{T}}^{\bH}$ of \cref{def: G-diff ops} (by performing a noncommutative analogue of an affine blowup/deformation to the normal cone\footnote{For instance, in the case of \cref{ex: ordinary quantized diffop}, this procedure simply adjoins the fraction $\frac{y}{\hbar}$; in the case of \cref{ex: q quantized diffop}, this procedure simply adjoins the fraction $\frac{y-1}{q-1}$.}) such that the relative tensor product as in \cref{prop: endomorphism F-de Rham} is the $F$-de Rham complex itself.
+Since it is not needed for this article, we will not describe this modification here. \end{remark} \begin{remark} Suppose $k$ is a complex-oriented $2$-periodic $\Eoo$-ring equipped with an oriented commutative $k$-group scheme $\GG$. \cref{prop: endomorphism F-de Rham} says that $\hat{\cd}_{\ld{T}}^{\GG_0}$ is Koszul dual to the complex $C^\bull$.
+Forthcoming work of Arpon Raksit shows that the d\'ecalage $\eta_t C^\bull$ can be recovered from the ``even filtration'' (in the sense of \cite{even-filtr}) on the periodic cyclic homology $\HP(\tau_{\geq 0} k[x^{\pm 1}]/\tau_{\geq 0} k)$.
 See also the discussion in \cite[Section 3.3]{thh-xn}.
-Using similar techniques, one can show that $C^\bull$ can be recovered from the even filtration on the negative cyclic homology $\HC^-(A[x^{\pm 1}]/A) = \HH(A[x^{\pm 1}]/A)^{hS^1}$.
+Using similar techniques, one can show that $C^\bull$ can be recovered from the even filtration on the negative cyclic homology $\HC^-(k[x^{\pm 1}]/k) = \HH(k[x^{\pm 1}]/k)^{hS^1}$.